-This newsletter is my personal and exploration of the business of life and investing.
-I’m not smart enough to give you all the answers, but I am pretty good a curating teachers.
+I’m Frederik Gieschen and this is my personal exploration of the intersection of investing, innovation, and the inner game.
+I’m not smart enough to know the answers but I am pretty good a profiling insightful, inspiring, or interesting teachers.

-I grew up in village near Tübingen, a picturesque college town in Swabia (southwest Germany).
-After college I moved to New York for love.
-I spent more than a decade on Wall Street, working in banking, for two wealthy families, at a consulting/research firm, and at a hedge fund (before I got my butt kicked).
+I grew up in village near Tübingen, a picturesque college town in Swabia (southwestern Germany).
+After college, I moved to New York for a relationship.
+I spent more than a decade on Wall Street, working in banking, at two family offices, at a consulting firm, and at a hedge fund (before I got my butt kicked).

 I’m fascinated by the players who build companies and confront the maelstrom of markets.
 I enjoy exploring their stories and ideas.
 Occasionally I share my own path, which so far has been a string of George Constanza-style episodes.

 What do I write about?

 “There is nothing new in Wall Street.
 There can't be because speculation is as old as the hills.”
 Jesse Livermore

 “We’ve created a Star Wars civilization with stone age emotions, medieval institutions, and godlike technology.”
 E.O.
 Wilson